Boston Braves

-The Atlanta Braves, a current Major League Baseball franchise, originated in Boston, Massachusetts.
-This article details the history of the Boston Braves, from 1871 to 1952, after which they moved to Milwaukee, and then to Atlanta.
+The Boston Braves were a Major League Baseball club named in honor of Chief Tamanend that originated in Boston, and played from 1871 to 1952.
+Afterwards they moved to Milwaukee (and became the Milwaukee Braves).
+Then in 1966 they were moved to Atlanta, where they were renamed the Atlanta Braves.

-During its 82–year stay in Massachusetts, the franchise was known by various nicknames, including the Red Stockings, Red Caps, Rustlers, Bees, and "Braves".
-While in Boston the team won 10 National League pennants, and a World Series championship in 1914 that came after a season in which the Braves were in last place as late as July 15—a turnaround that led to the nickname "Miracle Braves."
+During its 82-year stay in Massachusetts, the franchise was known by various nicknames, including the Red Stockings, Red Caps, Beaneaters, Rustlers, Bees, and "Braves".
+While in Boston, the team won 10 National League pennants and a World Series championship in 1914 that came after a season in which the Braves were in last place as late as July 15—a turnaround that led to the nickname "Miracle Braves".
 In 1948, the Braves reached the World Series largely as a result of their two dominant pitchers, Warren Spahn and Johnny Sain, who inspired the Boston Post slogan "Spahn and Sain and pray for rain."
 The Braves posted a losing record in all but 12 of the 38 seasons after their World Series win.
-The franchise relocated to Milwaukee in 1953.
+The franchise moved to Milwaukee in 1953.

 The Boston franchise played at South End Grounds from 1871 to 1914 and at Braves Field from 1915 to 1952.
 Braves Field is now Nickerson Field of Boston University.
 The franchise, from Boston to Milwaukee to Atlanta, is the oldest continuously operating professional baseball franchise.